-Sprinters Who Train at Disney Earn Spots on U.S. and Jamaican Olympic Teams For Rio Games
+Disney-Based Sprinters Earn Spots on U.S. and Jamaican Olympic Teams for Rio

 The U.S. Olympic Track and Field Trials recently took place in Eugene, Oregon and several hopefuls who regularly train at ESPN Wide World of Sports Complex at Walt Disney World Resort participated.
 These athletes train at Disney under the watchful eye of former U.S. Olympic Track & Field head coach Brooks Johnson, who has coached at least one athlete in every Olympics since 1968.
 Continuing that streak, sprinter LaShawn Merritt and hurdler Andrew Riley have earned spots on the United States and Jamaican National Olympic Teams, respectively.